sbvevo2025/smart-finance-assistant/ai-conversations.md

 - Convert amount ot numeric values
 - Convert refunds as negative values

+- Find total spending
+- Find average spending
+- Group transactions by columns

+- Calculate categories with high spending
+- Calculate percentage of each column spending
+- Give suggestions for saving opportunities

+- Create a output summary
+- Include totals and averages
+- Add categories and insights

 # 🤖 AI Collaboration: Data Loading and Cleaning Function# Ask AI to help you create a robust data loading functiondef load_and_clean_transaction_data(file_path):
     """
     Load and clean transaction data for the Smart Finance Assistant